The ASC is an independent, international non-profit organisation. To achieve our goals the ASC programme is:

 Transparency and continuous improvement

 The ASC is also highly transparent as an organisation.
-Reports of all the board meetings and of various projects are posted on our website.
+Reports meetings and of various projects are posted on our website.

 As science changes and we receive new information relating to better management and practices our standards may also change.
 The ASC is committed to conducting regular reviews of each standard to ensure they remain robust and meet or exceeds best industry practices.